As a college student, I didn’t have a lot of money. So when I wanted to treat myself, it wasn’t like I went out for a fancy steak dinner or anything.

 You start with an oh-so-simple marinade made with ingredients I’m sure you already have in your pantry.
 The combination of spices and lime juice and zest brings a nice amount of flavor to the various proteins.

 Oh, and did I mention that this recipe doesn’t feature just one type of protein?
-Instead, we’re taking it over the top with three different types – steak, chicken, and shrimp.
+Sure, our chicken fajitas are amazing!
+But on tonight’s menu, we’re taking it over the top with three different types – steak, chicken, and shrimp.
 And the best part is that one marinade works for all three types of protein.

 You also get a killer variety for your fajitas spread that will appeal to everyone, whether they love beef, poultry, or seafood.